rmmoul/rmmoul/_posts/2025-04-05-AES-Encryption-using-JavaScript.md

 ## Create the encryption key

-In the next section of the function we need to generate a [salt](https://en.wikipedia.org/wiki/Salt_(cryptography)), creates a [CryptoKey object](https://developer.mozilla.org/en-US/docs/Web/API/CryptoKey) using our password, and then finally [derives the final encryption key](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto/deriveKey) using our salt and password.
+In the next section of the function we need to generate a [salt](https://en.wikipedia.org/wiki/Salt_(cryptography)), create a [CryptoKey object](https://developer.mozilla.org/en-US/docs/Web/API/CryptoKey) using our password, and then finally [derive the final encryption key](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto/deriveKey) using our salt and password.

 ```
 // Generate a random salt for key derivation.